Julia Belluz: Career

 In 2009, after a year of working at newspapers and magazines in London, Belluz moved back to Canada for an entry-level reporter job at Maclean's.
 During her time at Maclean's, Belluz created the blog Science-ish "in response to bewildering and contradictory claims ... that float around in the popular discourse."
 The blog evaluated scientific claims related to health and nutrition.

 Belluz went on to work at Vox, where she became senior health correspondent.
 At Vox, she has written about significant health topics, such as measles outbreaks in anti-vaccination communities, maternal mortality in the United States, the Ebola and COVID-19 pandemics, the fallacy of exercise for weight loss, and other nutritional claims.
 Belluz has also been known for examining questionable health claims from celebrities such as Dr. Oz, Gwyneth Paltrow, and Alex Jones.
 Her "Show Me the Evidence" series on Vox takes a deep dive into the science behind health claims surrounding nutrition, medicine, exercise, and more.
 In Belluz's words, "by emphasizing magic pills and miracle treatments, we also lose focus on the more mundane things that actually matter to health – like education, equality, and the environment."
+She left Vox in 2023 to write Food Intelligence, a book about nutrition, with Kevin Hall.

 Additionally, Belluz's work has been published in BMJ, the Chicago Tribune, the Economist and Economist's Intelligent Life magazine, the Globe and Mail, the LA Times, the National Post, ProPublica, Slate, and the Times of London.
 She has also spoken at various universities and conferences about health journalism and contributed a chapter titled "The New Health Journalism" in the book To Save Humanity: What Matters Most for a Healthy Future."